Balance transfer credit cards | Our latest offers - NAB

 Minimum monthly repayments required.
 NAB may vary or end this offer at any time.
 Eligibility criteria and terms and conditions apply.

-Request a balance transfer on a new NAB card
+Here’s how to request a balance transfer on your new or existing NAB credit card.

 Within the first 30 days of opening a new NAB credit card, you can transfer up to 90% of the approved credit limit (less any applicable annual card fee or balance transfer fee).

-It takes five to 10 business days from when your new credit card account is opened to when the balance transfer is completed.
+It takes 5 to 10 business days from when your new credit card account is opened to when the balance transfer is completed.

 1. Log into the NAB app.